 Glycerine will coat the tooth and the minerals can’t get in.
-Most commercial toothpastes contain glycerine, which is one big reason to avoid them.
+Most commercial kinds of toothpaste contain glycerine, which is one big reason to avoid them.

 Minerals must be present in the saliva

 When the saliva comes to make a delivery, it needs to be full of minerals to spare.
 First, check that your digestive system is absorbing properly with the Baking Soda Test.
+Learn more about that through my masterclass!
 Once you are absorbing properly, you need to add more minerals to your system.

 Don’t take too much calcium

 We’ve all been taught to take calcium supplements to build your bones…and teeth.
 But that’s not the whole story.

 Let’s take a journey with that calcium pill you took this morning.
 Down the hatch it goes, through the stomach and into the intestines.